 Karol Orzechowski is a filmmaker and photographer based in Toronto who often works on animal-based issues.
 He has collaborated with Jo-Anne on numerous multimedia projects and is directing his first feature-length documentary, Maximum Tolerated Dose, on the subject of animal experimentation.
 Karol helps produce and advise on multimedia projects for We Animals.

-Annalea Pippus holds a degree in law from the University of Toronto and psychology from the University of British Columbia.
-She has been involved with both grassroots and formal advocacy organizations since 2005, including the Toronto Vegetarian Association, Mercy for Animals Canada, and Women Against Violence Against Women.
-Anna is the legal advisor to the We Animals Humane Education Project.
+Anna Pippus holds degrees in law from the University of Toronto and psychology from the University of British Columbia.
+She has been involved with both grassroots and formal advocacy organizations since 2005, including Animal Justice, Mercy For Animals Canada, and the Toronto Vegetarian Association.
+Anna specializes in farmed animal law, policy, and advocacy.

 Sandy Yuen graduated from the University of Waterloo's Environment & Resource Studies Co-op program and University of Toronto's Master of Arts in Geography.
 To date, she has organized two fundraising exhibits for the We Animals project (2010-2011) and plays a vital role in We Animals research and outreach.
 Locally, Sandy is also involved with Fin Free Toronto and renewable energy in Ontario.